 You’ve probably heard the term “promo video” thrown around a lot, usually in the context of an online commercial surrounding an upcoming event.
 But what actually is a promo video?
 Why make one?
 And how do you make a good one?

 Today we’re going to answer all those questions and plenty more, covering the benefits of creating a promo video, when you want to use a promo video, and how to best use them in your overall video marketing strategy.

 What Is a Promo Video?

-A promotional video (or promo video) is a video similar in style to a commercial, but used for the express purpose of promoting a specific marketing initiative, sale, or event.
-Promos are often similar in style and tone to a teaser video, where you grab your audience’s attention and draw them in to learn more, like this vertical promo video for a curbside cook-off event:
+A promotional video or promo video is a video used for the express purpose of promoting a specific marketing initiative, sale, or event.
+Promos are often similar in style and tone to a teaser video, where you grab your audience’s attention and draw them in to learn more.
+This video for Amazon’s Leadership Essentials workshops is an effective example.